-f) Consultants
+f)-Consultants

 In its discretion, the Planning Board may determine that the Planning Board requires the advice of outside consultants in connection with the Board's review of a Site Plan.
-Upon such determination, the Planning Board shall inform the Applicant of the funds that the Applicant shall be required to deposit in an escrow account with the Town to cover the Board's anticipated professional fees.
+Upon such determination, the Planning Board shall inform the Applicant of the funds that the Applicant shall be required to deposit in an escrow account with the Town Villageto cover the Board's anticipated professional fees.
 To continue the review process, the Applicant shall deposit with the Town the funds requested by the Planning Board for its consultant review.
 If the escrow becomes insufficient to reimburse the Planning Board for its consultant fees, the Applicant may be required by the Planning Board to deposit additional funds with the Town.
 All escrowed fees shall be deposited prior to the Planning Board's issuance of an approval to a Site Plan Application.
 Surplus funds deposited by the Applicant shall be refunded to the Applicant within 30 days of a final determination on the Site Plan Application.

-g) Decision
+g)f) Decision

-- i.
-The Planning Board shall issue a decision on a Site Plan Application within 30 days of the close of the public hearing.
+- The Planning Board shall issue a decision on a Site Plan Application within 30 days of the close of the public hearing.
 The Planning Board's decision shall be in writing.
 The decision shall take one of the following actions: - a.
 Approve the Site Plan Application without conditions; - Approve the Site Plan Application with the Planning Board imposing conditions related to achieving the objectives the Review Criteria set forth in 11.4.E; - c.
 Deny the Site Plan Application because the Project did not meet the objectives of the Review Criteria set forth in 11.4.E; or, - d.
-Deny the Site Plan Application because the Applicant has not provided information or documentation required for the Planning Board to rule on the Application and the Planning Board determines that the Application remains incomplete. - ii.
-Decisions on Site Plan Applications for Religious or Nonprofit EducationalUses.
-The Planning Board may impose reasonable conditions on a Site h) Demolition of buildings in Historic Districts i) Duration
+Deny the Site Plan Application because the Applicant has not provided information or documentation required for the Planning Board to rule on the Application and the Planning Board determines that the Application remains incomplete. - ii:-Decisions on Site Plan Applications for Religious or Nonprofit Educational Uses.
+The Planning Board may impose reasonable conditions on a Site Plan Application for a Religious or Nonprofit Educational Facility, but it shall not deny such Site Plan Application. - h)-Demolition of buildings in Historic Districts i)g) Duration